Encrypted vs Open Cities: A Side-by-Side Reality Check

 Category Open City Encrypted City

-Fire/EMS Coordination Full situational awareness for volunteer and community responders Interoperability issues; responders may miss critical info
+Fire/EMS Coordination Full situational awareness for volunteer and community responders Interoperability issues; responders may not hear relevant transmissions from other agencies

 Hurricane/Disaster Response Real-time updates on conditions, evacuations, road closures Reliance on delayed official channels during fast-moving events